-- Conduct a minimum of five functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Expand electronic syndromic surveillance to 107 hospitals statewide. - Provide and/or facilitate bioterrorism/chemical terrorism suspect sample training to 100% of clinical laboratories statewide. - Assure that 100% of district and local county health departments are prepared to respond to any public health mass casualty event. - Assure that 100% of district and local county health departments are prepared to respond to pandemic influenza. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7.
+- Conduct a minimum of five functional and/or full-scale National Incident Management System and Homeland Security Exercise and Evaluation Program exercises. - Maintain electronic syndromic surveillance at 95 acute care hospitals (100%) - Provide and/or facilitate bioterrorism/chemical terrorism suspect sample training to 100% of clinical laboratories statewide. - Assure that 100% of district and local county health departments are prepared to respond to any public health mass casualty event. - Assure that 100% of district and local county health departments are prepared to respond to pandemic influenza. - Coordinate with Mississippi Hospital Association to designate regional centers of excellence for emergency preparedness. - Ensure that 95% of key laboratory stakeholders can electronically send and receive health alerts 24/7.